zboxfs/zbox/README.md

 in the same memory space as the application.
 It only provides access to one process at a time.

-By abstracting IO access, Zbox supports a variety of underlying storage layers.
-Memory, OS file system and RDBMS are supported now, key-value object store support is coming soon.
+By abstracting IO access, Zbox supports a variety of underlying storage layers, including memory, OS file system, RDBMS and key-value object store.

 ## Disclaimer